Apex Legends cross platform support was one of the most frequently asked questions when the free-to-play shooter was released.

 Will Apex Legends have cross platform multiplayer?

-The short answer is, yes - Apex Legends be cross platform, but not right now.
+The short answer is, yes - Apex Legends will be cross platform, but not right now.

 In an interview with Eurogamer just before Apex Legends launched, Respawn explained cross platform multiplayer is in the works, but there are no specifics as to when it'll appear.